syncfusion-content/ej2-grid-docs/ej2-javascript/grid/aggregates/footer-aggregate.md

 # Footer aggregate in ##Platform_Name## Grid control

-The Syncfusion JavaScript Grid control allows you to calculate and display aggregate values in the footer cells.
+The Syncfusion ##Platform_Name## Grid control allows you to calculate and display aggregate values in the footer cells.
 The footer aggregate value is calculated from all the rows in the grid.
 You can use the [footerTemplate](../../api/grid/aggregateColumn/#footertemplate) property to render the aggregate value in the footer cells.

 {% if page.publishingplatform == "typescript" %}